evkx/evkx.github.io/content/models/mercedes/g/g_580_eq/_index.md

 ## Exterior

-The Mercedes-EQ G 580 EQ, with dimensions of 4624 mm in length, 1931 mm in width, and 1986 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV You can choose between 19 different paint colors when ordering this model.
+The Mercedes-EQ G 580 EQ, with dimensions of 4624 mm in length, 1931 mm in width, and 1986 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV The Mercedes-EQ G 580 EQ offers a selection of 19 paint colors, featuring solid, metallic, and matte options.
+Alongside the standard palette, exclusive colors are available from the '' palette.

 You can also choose several styling options to make your car more unique.
  In addition, you can equip this model with an AMG line exterior package.
 This package gives a more sporty design with a sporty diffusor and a new twin blade grill.